What is AWS IoT Greengrass?

-How can I use the OPC-UA Protocol with AWS Greengrass?
+How can I use the OPC-UA Protocol with AWS IoT Greengrass?

-Yes, Greengrass, you can use this same architecture to bring your own implementation of OPC-UA, and also implement your own support for custom, legacy, and proprietary messaging protocols.
+Yes, you can use this same architecture to bring your own implementation of OPC-UA, and you can also implement your own support for custom, legacy, and proprietary messaging protocols.

-How can I use Greengrass to implement alternative protocols?
+How can I use AWS IoT Greengrass to implement alternative protocols?

-Since Lambda functions running on Greengrass Cores have access to network resources, you can use Lambda to implement support for any protocol that is implemented on top of TCP-IP.
-In addition, you can also take advantage of Greengrass Local Resource Access to implement support for protocols that need access to hardware adapter/drivers.
+Since Lambda functions running on AWS IoT Greengrass Cores have access to network resources, you can use Lambda to implement support for any protocol that is implemented on top of TCP-IP.
+In addition, you can also take advantage of AWS IoT Greengrass Local Resource Access to implement support for protocols that need access to hardware adapter/drivers.

 Over the Air (OTA) Updates

-What is Greengrass Over the Air (OTA) Updates?
+What are AWS IoT Greengrass Over the Air (OTA) Updates?

-From time to time, AWS will publish updated versions of the Greengrass Core software to provide the following benefits:
+From time to time, AWS will publish updated versions of the AWS IoT Greengrass Core software to provide the following benefits: